Clark, Nevada Air Quality

 What This Means for Clark County Residents

-Clark, Nevada has received an Air Quality Grade of D (43/100) based on a decade of EPA monitoring data.
+Clark, Nevada has received an Air Quality Grade of D (43/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 61 falls in the "Moderate" range.